richard9106/Project-5/Example-Readme.md

        * Define Media Storage URL
        * Set DEFAULT_FILE_STORAGE
        * Set DATABASES

-  ### React was installed using the following steps

-   1. Create a folder in the root directory named “frontend”
-   2. Type “cd frontend” to change directory
-   3. Run this command: npx create-react-app . --template git+https://github.com/Code-Institute-Org/cra-template-moments.git --use-npm.
-   4. Remove redundant files from the frontend folder: rm -rf .git .gitignore README.md.
-   5. Freeze requirements
-   6. In settings.py remove all CORS code leaving only CORS_ALLOWED_ORIGINS
-   7. Add key to package.json - "proxy": "http://localhost:8000/"
-   8. Create “api” directory and axiosDefaults.js file in frontend/src/
-       * Add the following comment:
-       * // IMPORTANT!!
-       * // Because this React app is running in the same workspace as the API, there is no need to set a separate baseURL until you reach deployment.
-Setting a baseURL before you reach deployment will cause errors
-   9. Open the terminal and type python3 manage.py runserver - (the Django API will run on port 8000)
-   10. Open another terminal, cd frontend, and type npm start (the React application will run on port 8080 or 3000)
-   11. The React front-end logo should be visible.

-  ### Working in both the front and backend
-   1. Stop both servers
-   2. Set DEV in env.py - either commented out for frontend development or uncommented for backend dev.
-       * os.environ['DEV'] = '1'
-   3. Start backend server: python3 manage.py runserver
-   4. Start frontend server: npm start

   ### Deployment to Heroku involved the following steps and changes:
    1. Setup WhiteNoise for static files